Ross Batty

 Ross Batty (born 20 September 1986, in England) a former Barnard Castle School pupil, is an English rugby union player whose primary position is hooker.
 Batty is currently at Bath in Premiership Rugby.

 A regular in the scrum for Bath after joining from Rotherham in 2010.
-Batty celebrated his 150th appearance for the Somerset side, on the 2nd of February 2018.
+Batty celebrated his 150th appearance for the Somerset side, on 2 February 2018.
 The record takes into account cup matches.

 On 25 April 2019 Batty renewed his contract with Bath.
 The Bath regular agreed on an 'undisclosed-length' contract.
-With the club he had spent nine seasons with, at the end of the 2018-2019 season.
+With the club he had spent nine seasons with, at the end of the 2018–2019 season.